The Pancho Fierro Ride 7D/6N, Cusco-Sacred Valley-Machu Picchu-Cusco.

 After a sound and restful sleep, you will be picked up at 09h15 and transferred back to where we left the horses.
 Today is a day for following primitive trails across the altiplano, enjoying spectacular scenery along the way with snow-capped mountains, wildflowers and beautiful mountain lakes.
 Meet smiling Quechua children with their herds of sheep or cattle and see campesinos ploughing their fields in the traditional way; oxen hitched to a wooden plough.
 You may even share a chicha (a traditional maize drink) with them.
 Just before Chinchero a delicious picnic lunch and our back up team awaits you.
 On a clear day the views from Chinchero are tremendous; to the west and northwest stretches a vista of rolling altiplano, ringed in the distance by the dramatic snow- capped peaks of the Cordilleras Vilcabamba and Urubamba.

-After lunch we ride to Lake Piuray where you will leave the horses and take a short trip by car to visit Chinchero.
-At Chinchero there may also be the chance to visit a textiles workshop and see a demonstration of ancient techniques of spinning, dying and weaving wool.
+After lunch we ride to Lake Piuray.
+From here we continue north in the direction of Cusco.
+At a small village we will meet a local family who will offer their hospitality.
+We will leave our horses and our grooms here for the next two nights.
+If time allows we take a short trip by car to visit Chinchero to visit a textiles workshop and see a demonstration of ancient techniques of spinning, dying and weaving wool.
 The beautiful fabrics are still made in the same way as they would have been made in Inca times.
 Take some money as you may want to buy some souvenirs (although please do not feel obliged to buy anything).

 Transfer back to your hotel by vehicle.
 Dinner will be at a local restaurant or at the ranch.
 Overnight at the Hotel Sonesta Posada del Inca in the Sacred Valley.
 (B,L,D).